 transfer reactions of photosynthesis in a surprisingly efficient

 manner.
-Synthetic molecules that mimic such biological
+We explore synthetic molecules that mimic such biological

-light-harvesting complexes should allow high-efficiency conversion
+light-harvesting complexes, but may ultimately allow high-efficiency conversion

 of solar light into energy in the form of electrical current, rather